Yews to Eucalypts

 Brooch (not much bigger than thumbnail) from gold nugget William found at Buninyong.
 Author’s photo.

-William must have done reasonably well as by 1856 he is listed on the Geelong Electoral Roll as a freehold owner of land in Sharp Street, Barrabool Hills.
-HIs occupation was given as farmer and market gardener.
+By 1856, William was listed on the Geelong Electoral Roll.
+A freehold owner of land in Sharp Street, Barrabool Hills.
+His occupation was given as farmer and market gardener.

 Forest Creek, Bendigo and The Ovens were prominent sites of gold strikes during the 1850’s.
 Three of William and Hannah’s children were born at Barrabool Hills between 1853 and 1855.
 One daughter was born at Chilwell and three other children born at Gheringhap, Newton and Fyansford. (all in the Geelong area).